Frequently Asked Questions

 What Type Of Wheels Can Be Laser Engraved?

-Base Material: Aluminum wheels will be the easiest to work with, but alloys and steel wheels can be processed as well.
+Base Material: Aluminum wheels have the highest engraving efficiency rates, but alloys and steel wheels can be processed as well.

-Finish: Painted or powder coated wheels, brushed finish, or polished chrome can all be laser engraved.
+Finish: Painted, anodized, or powder coated wheels, brushed finish, or polished chrome can all be laser engraved.

 Does This Process Require A Background In Laser Equipment Operation To Succeed?